enderX10/Shader2Post/README.md

 7.Enable the converted resource pack in the settings

-8.Then you can turn on your posteffect using `/posteffect add @p <name of your posteffect> ` **Kepp in mind that some shaders might be copyrighted and you cannot distribute them**
+8.Then you can turn on your posteffect using `/posteffect add @p <name of your posteffect> ` **Kepp in mind that some shaders might be copyrighted and you cannot distribute the resource pack**

 **This project is still in alpha version so there might be a lot of graphical ,lighting or loading bugs if you find any please report them in the issues page.**